• Home

 Wrap up

 We then looked at some best-case scenarios where you can use these Diagrams.
-Sankey Charts can be used when looking for patterns over some time.
+Sankey Charts can be used when looking for patterns over time.
 They are also handy when working with hierarchical data.

-• using a minimal number of nodes and flows,
+• Using a minimal number of nodes and flows,

-• not choosing this Diagram if you have similar values,
+• Not choosing this Diagram if you have similar values,

 Ultimately, we learned how to create Sankey charts, step by step.
-We looked at making Sankey Charts with Power BI Web Service.
+We looked at making Sankey Charts with the Power BI Web Service.
 We also discussed drawing Sankey Diagrams with Power BI Desktop.

 Related Articles: